 - Sharing this information is mandatory as per the United States Transportation and Transportation Security Act.

-To enter the United States through the visa waiver program (VWP), each passenger must have an electronic reading passport.
-If your passport does not have an electronic reading area, you must have a valid visa.
-As of April 1, 2016 each passenger traveling to the United States under the Visa Waiver Program (VWP) will need:
+To enter the United States through the visa exemption program (VWP), each passenger must have an electronic reading passport.
+If your passport does not have an electronic reading zone, you must obtain a valid visa.